lagzya-dev/Oxide.Ext.Discord/README.md

 ## Developer

-If you would like to create plugins for the extension please [Click Here](https://github.com/Kirollos/Oxide.Ext.Discord/blob/master/Docs/README.md) to learn more
+If you would like to create plugins for the extension please [Click Here](https://github.com/dassjosh/Oxide.Ext.Discord/blob/develop/Docs/README.md) to learn more
+If you would like to view the Discord Extension Documentation [Click Here](https://github.com/dassjosh/Oxide.Ext.Discord/blob/develop/Docs/Generated/Oxide.Ext.Discord.md)
-**If the link doesn't work please try the readme on the github page**
+**If the links don't work please try the readme on the github page**

 ## Getting your API Key